Reiss-Cashmore/android-basic-samples/README.md

-Google Play game services - Xamarin Andriod Sample
+Google Play game services - Xamarin Android Sample
 ===========================================
 I have taken the playgameservices/android-basic-samples Button Clicker sample app and converted the Native Android Java code into a C# Xamarin sample app.